roaldnefs/python-darwin/README.md

 ## Acknowledgements

 Darwin data for this Python package is accessed through the [duitseherder.nl](https://duitseherder.nl/leden/darwin).
-The data itself is owned and maintained by the [VDH](https://duitseherder.nl/) ([Vereniging Duitse Herder](https://duitseherder.nl/)).
+The copyright of the data remains with the author [VDH](https://duitseherder.nl/) ([Vereniging Duitse Herder](https://duitseherder.nl/)).